 They were so good in fact that Greece won its second medal in the 2005 EuroBasket after defeating Germany by a score of 78-62.
 A year later in the semifinal of the 2006 World Championship in Japan they beat the United States 101-95.

 The Greek national team has not won any medals since 2005, but it always stands out in international tournaments, usually finishing somewhere in the first five places.

 Sadly, the legendary Greek coach, Kostas Politis, the architect of Greece’s triumph, passed away in 2018.

-Politis will always be remembered as the man who lifted the trophy along with Nikos Galis, Panagiotis Giannakis, Panagiotis Fassoulas, Fanis Christodoulou and Memos Ioannou — men who became household names to most Greeks, with their posters decorating many teenagers’ rooms.
+Politis will always be remembered as the man who lifted the trophy along with Nikos Galis, Panagiotis Giannakis, Panagiotis Fassoulas, Fanis Christodoulou, and Memos Ioannou—men who did indeed become household names to most Greeks with their posters adorning kids’ bedroom walls.

-At a club level, however, from the 1990s and onward the teams Panathinaikos and Olympiacos star in every year’s EuroLeague Final Four.
-The “Greens” have won six European titles and the “Reds” three, consistently putting Greece into the highest bracket of European basketball.
+At a club level, however, since the 1990s, Panathinaikos and Olympiacos have starred in each year’s EuroLeague Final Four.
+The “Greens” have won six European titles while the “Reds” have won three, consistently putting Greece into the highest bracket of European basketball.